samlatavares/frontend-flexbox-gchart/README.md

 ## Notes
 - The view "Atendimento" contains all HTML/CSS code and also have Javascript methods that were made to draw the gchart and fill a grid.
 - Both with data that came from a controller method.
-This method generate 10 random items.
+This method generates 10 random items.

 ## Thank you!
-- Thank you for check this repository!
+- Thank you for checking this repository!